-Effective January 1, 1991, section 207 of title 18 sets forth six substantive prohibitions restricting the activities of individuals who leave Government service or who leave certain highlevel positions in the executive branch.
+Section 207 of title 18 sets forth seven substantive prohibitions restricting the activities of individuals who leave Government service or who leave certain high-level positions in the executive branch.
 Each of these restrictions is discussed separately below, followed by a discussion of several statutory exceptions.